Purnath/Eledata/README.md

 # Eledata
- Generate ROOT file with electron data from CMS open data
+ Generate ROOT file with electron data from CMS open data. myElectrons.root is the ROOT file generated using the code.